The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 His body will look a lot like the body of the Golden Retriever parent, while his tail and legs will look more like the Siberian Husky’s.

-His double coat offers him protection from extreme weather and can be black, white, brown, gray, cream, and golden.
+His double coat offers him protection from extreme weather and can be black, white, brown, grey, cream, and golden.

 The coat of the Goberianneeds very minimal maintenance.
 Brushing him several times a week will make his hair healthy, shiny, and debris-free.